Your Step-by-Step Buying Guide

 Choose a diamond shape

-When choosing a diamond, the 4C’s are a great place to start.
-It is a universal diamond grade that groups diamonds by their cut, color, clarity, and carat weight.
-These factors determine the diamonds overall value and appearance.
+When choosing a diamond, you’ll want to factor in the 4Cs.
+The 4Cs are a universal diamond grading system that groups diamonds by their cut, color, clarity, and carat weight.
+These factors determine the diamond'soverall value and appearance.

 Cut

 The first C stands for cut.
-Cut of a diamond refers to to the diamond’s ability to reflect light.
+The cut of a diamond refers to the diamond’s ability to reflect light.
 There are many technical measurements taken to judge the grade of the cut.
-This scale groups stones between poor to excellent cut.
+This scale groups stones between poor to excellent..
 The overall cut of the stone will affect the brilliance, or sparkle of the diamond.

 Color

 The second C is color.
-This is a grade between D-Z. (D) representing colorless, and (Z) representing light yellow.
-The better color grade, the rarer and more valuable a diamond is.
-Many try to find colorless or near-colorless for their engagement ring
+This is a grade between D-Z. (D) represents colorless, and (Z) represents light yellow.
+The better the color grade, the rarer and more valuable a diamond is.
+Many seek to find colorless or near-colorless gemstones for their engagement ring.

 Clarity

-The third C stands for clarity, this refers to the visual blemishes the diamond may have.
-This is graded on a scale from flawless to included.
-Flawless diamonds are the rarest, therefore more valuable than diamonds that have slight inclusions.
+The third C stands for clarity, which refers to the presence of any visual blemishes or inclusions within a diamond.
+Clarity is graded on a scale from flawless to included.
+Flawless diamonds are the rarest and therefore more valuable than those with slight inclusions.

 Carat

 The last C is carat.
-Carat is the calculation of the weight of the stone.
-This is not to be confused with size.
-Some diamond shapes appear to be larger than others with the same carat weight.
+Carat is the calculation of the weight of the stone, which is not to be confused with size.
+Some diamond shapes appear to be larger than others at exactly the same carat weight.
 The higher the carat weight, the more valuable the stone.

 Picking an Engagement Ring Setting